rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. The Varsity Athlete/Other Student divide.

-1. Should Grinnell be tuition free?
+1. Should Grinnell be tuition-free?

 1. Questbridge

 1. Creativity.

-1. Balancing input and output.
-(How much should you read vs. how much should you write?)

 1. Burnout.
 (One of Michelle's many roles has her exploring issues of physician burnout.
 For a long time, folks thought that a sense of